 In other words, a successful pricing strategy requires a combination of customization, interdepartmental cooperation, training, and technology.

 Tailored pricing assists in targeting a larger audience and reduces churns.

-Cooperation between sales staff, pricing leaders and marketers help companies effectively implement pricing decisions.
+Cooperation between sales staff, pricing leaders, and marketers helps companies effectively implement pricing decisions.

-Pricing software collects and stores competitor and buyer data to be used in quick and effective pricing decisions and to be analyzed for long-term planning.
+Pricing software collected and stores competitor and buyer data to be used in quick and effective pricing decisions and analyzed for long-term planning.

 Back then, marketers perceived B2B and B2C in a fundamentally different way.
 Now the lines are blurred.
-B2B purchasing decisions are deeply impacted by buyers’ B2C experiences.
+Buyers’ B2C experiences profoundly impact B2B purchasing decisions.
 Thus, B2B marketers have important lessons to learn from B2C brands.
 Unite your marketing efforts under a consumer-centric approach and start benefiting from the power of data.

-Author Bio: Basak Saricayir is the content marketer at Prisync which helps E-commerce companies increase sales by tracking prices automatically from any marketplace around the world.
+Author Bio: Basak Saricayir is the content marketer at Prisync, which helps E-commerce companies increase sales by automatically tracking prices from any marketplace worldwide.